Michael Barron

-Michael James Barron (born 22 December 1974) is a former professional footballer.
-He retired from playing in May 2008.
-He was previously the assistant manager at Hartlepool United, where he enjoyed a long and successful playing career.
+Michael James Barron (born 22 December 1974) is a former professional footballer and coach.

+Barron started his football career at Middlesbrough and made three appearances for the club.
+He would spend time on loan with local club Hartlepool United before signing permanently there in 1997.
+Early in his Hartlepool career, Barron won back-to-back Player of the Year awards in 1997–98 and 1998–99.
+After the club suffered three consecutive play-off defeats, Barron won his first promotion with the club from the Third Division in 2002–03.
+After two unsuccessful play-off campaigns in the Second Division and then subsequently League One, Hartlepool were relegated back to the fourth tier.
+Nevertheless, Barron won his second promotion with the club the following year.
+At the end of the 2007–08 season, Barron retired from football having made 374 appearances for Hartlepool, the ninth highest total in the club's history.

+In his final season as a player, Barron began his coaching career at Hartlepool at youth level.
+He later moved into first-team roles with the club as a first-team coach, assistant manager and also as a caretaker manager on two separate occasions before leaving the club in 2013.
+Following this, Barron worked as a teacher before returning to coaching as assistant manager at Blyth Spartans.

 Football career

 Middlesbrough

 Barron was born in Chester-le-Street, but started his career at Middlesbrough.
 Despite spending four years at the club, Barron only made three appearances and found his chances of breaking into the first team limited.
 Barron looked elsewhere for game time and he was allowed to go on loan to Hartlepool United.
 Barron made his debut for Hartlepool against Carlisle United and made 14 appearances during his loan spell.
 Middlesbrough then released Barron and he signed permanently for Hartlepool.